nileshdarade/knurld-ruby-sdk/README.md

 end

 @verification = Knurld::Verification.new({:appmodel => @appmodel, :consumer => @consumer})
-#**NOTE:** This particular while loop exists solely for demonstration purposes; it continually creates new verifications until we get one that requires the pre-recorded verification phrase.
+#**NOTE:** This particular while loop exists solely for demonstration purposes
+#it continually creates new verifications until we get one that requires the pre-recorded verification phrase.
 #This is NOT needed in actual usage!
-#Normally, you would retrieve the verification.status["phrase"] and prompt the user to say it, via whatever frontend recording steps you choose.
+#Normally, you would retrieve the verification.status["phrase"] and prompt the user to record it
 while @verification.status["phrases"] != ["Boston", "Ivory", "Sweden"]
   @verification = Knurld::Verification.new({:appmodel => @appmodel, :consumer => @consumer})
 end